UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 ```
 <img src="docs/crypto2.png" alt="" width="100" height="200">

-I did this for an entry in "country"
+I did this for an entry in the "country" column
 ```sql
 SELECT DISTINCT country
 FROM layoffs_staging2